YaroslavKSE/IMDB-For-Music/terraform/Readme.md

 - M10 provides 2 vCPUs, 2 GB RAM, and 10 GB storage
 - Note: MongoDB Atlas has its own pricing model and is not part of AWS free tier
 - The MongoDB Atlas module is configured to use auto-scaling to optimize costs

+### ECS Fargate
+- Smaller task sizes (256 CPU units, 512 MB memory) are used in dev environment
+- Auto-scaling with appropriate minimum and maximum service values
+- CloudWatch Container Insights enabled for enhanced monitoring

+### Application Load Balancer
+- One ALB is shared across all microservices to reduce costs
+- Path-based routing is used to direct traffic to appropriate services

 ## Key Variables